John Pritchard (footballer): Playing career

 Pritchard was in his youth a trainee by Manchester United, before joined in April 2012 to Oldham Athletic.
 He made his debut for Oldham Athletic on 21 December 2013 in a 2–0 defeat to Colchester United at Boundary Park, he came on as a 79th-minute substitute for Adam Rooney.
 After two seasons was released and joined in August 2014 to FC United of Manchester of the Northern Premier League Premier Division.

 Limited opportunities at FCUM saw him drop one division to Trafford at the turn of the year.
 Further moves around the Northern Premier League include New Mills in October 2015, Ramsbottom United in November 2015, Northwich Victoria in July 2016 and Ashton United at the start of the 2017–18 season.
 While at Ashton United, he spent time on loans with Stockport Town and West Didsbury & Chorlton during autumn 2017, to regain fitness after weeks out with a broken ankle.

 On 25 June 2018, Pritchard joined National League North side Chester.
-On 30 November 2018, Pritchard moved on loan to Buxton F.C. for 28 days to find more regular football.
+On 30 November 2018, Pritchard moved on loan to Buxton for 28 days to find more regular football.
 On 31 December, the loan was extended to the end of the season.

 In June 2019 he rejoined Ashton United.
+In July 2023, after spells with Wythenshawe Town, Matlock Town, Radcliffe and Cheadle Town, he signed for Northern Premier League Division One West side Stalybridge Celtic for the 2023–24 season.
+He joined Witton Albion in October 2023, immediately joining Glossop North End on a dual-registration basis.